Primary Chronicle: Composition

 The organization, style, and narrative flow of the Primary Chronicle shows signs of compilation, different historical elements are brought together into a single cohesive historical account.
-Studies by Russian philologist Aleksey Shakhmatov and his followers have demonstrated that the PVL is not a single literary work but an amalgamation of a number of ancestors accounts and documents.
+Studies by Russian philologist Aleksey Shakhmatov and his followers have demonstrated that the Primary Chronicle is not a single literary work but an amalgamation of a number of ancestors accounts and documents.
 In compiling the Chronicle, some of Nestor's original sources definitely included but were not limited to: